Our Support for DCP

 Historical UK Fertility Clinics

-The NHS in England offers a FREE BRCA gene testing service for individuals with Jewish ancestry, specifically anyone ages 18 or older with at least one Jewish grandparent.
-You can find more details here: https://jewishbrca.org/
+The NHS in England have now closed their FREE BRCA gene testing service for individuals with Jewish ancestry, specifically anyone ages 18 or older with at least one Jewish grandparent.
+You can find more details here: https://jewishbrca.org/.
+If you are still interested in doing BRCA testing, you can submit an expression of interest for the next phase of Jewish BRCA testing here: https://nhsjewishbrcaprogramme.org.uk/.
+This is expected to commence during 2026.